peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

   * Hall Of Fame
     should verify Playername, Score, ...
   * The world that hooks up HallOfFame and Game is weird somehow.
+  * Bug: ScoreForFrame is the sum over all frames until the one.
+Not just score for that frame.
+  * Invalid rolls should throw: Roll(11)

+# Self Reflection 2019-07-12

+  * The ScoreForFrame is ugly as hell.
+  * The codebase is in bad shape.